kshitizsinghal13/StockPulse/README.markdown

 *"Stay ahead of the market with StockPulse – where real-time data meets intelligent insights."*

 **StockPulse** is a dynamic web application that delivers live stock market data, IPO updates, market news, and personalized alerts through an interactive dashboard.
-Built with a Flask backend, a sleek frontend using Chart.js, and SocketIO for real-time updates, it’s perfect for traders, investors, and financial enthusiasts.
+Built with a Flask backend, a sleek frontend using Chart.js, and SocketIO for real-time updates, it's perfect for traders, investors, and financial enthusiasts.
 The project shines by leveraging **Retrieval-Augmented Generation (RAG)** for smart query handling and **Pathway** for scalable, real-time data processing.

 This README is your comprehensive guide to understanding, setting up, and running StockPulse.
 It emphasizes the core technologies—RAG and Pathway—and provides clear instructions for configuring your development environment using **Windows Subsystem for Linux (WSL)** and **Python virtual environments (venv)**.
-Whether you’re a beginner or an experienced developer, this guide will help you get StockPulse up and running on GitHub.
+Whether you're a beginner or an experienced developer, this guide will help you get StockPulse up and running on GitHub.

 ## Table of Contents
 - [Project Overview](#project-overview)